Toyinbalogun/aws-image-uploader/README.md

 ```
 As a user,
 I want to be able to search, add and save user profiles to database.
-I want to be able to upload images for specific user.
+I want to be able to upload profile images for specific user.
 So that I have quick access to a face book of user profiles.
 ```